Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Observations and Data Reduction

 \subsubsection{Nordic Optical Telescope: NOT}

 We obtained follow-up spectra of several ECLE candidates using the Nordic Optical Telescope (NOT) and the Alhambra Faint Object Spectrograph and Camera (ALFOSC).
-These spectra were all obtained using a one arcsecond slit and Grism~$\#$4.
+These spectra were all obtained using a $1''$ slit and Grism~$\#$4, with the slit orientated at the parallactic angle.
 Data reduction was conducted using a modified version of the \textsc{pyNOT-redux} \citep{krogager_2025_PyNOTreduxDataReduction} package.
-Reduction included wavelength calibration to a He arc lamp and flux calibration using observations of a standard star obtained on the same night as the science observations.
+Reduction included wavelength calibration to a helium comparison lamp and flux calibration using observations of a standard star obtained on the same night as the science observations.